w3security/cli/packages/snyk-protect/README.md

 - Choose "Edit Settings" under your SCM integration.
 - Under the "Fix Pull Request" section, ensure patches are enabled.

-Snyk will now include patches as part of its Fix PRs for your project.
+w3security will now include patches as part of its Fix PRs for your project.

 ## How it works